EtoAndruwa/Lexer/README.md

 ![Screenshot](header.png)

-In general, it parses the `Lexer/txt/source.txt` and makes a lexical analysis of the source code written in Stasyan language.
+In general, it parses the `Lexer/txt/source.txt` and makes a lexical analysis of the source code written in the Stasyan language.
 The output of the program is `Lexer/txt/symbol_table.txt`, where all tokens can be found.
 Moreover, it produces some additional file `Lexer/log/log.txt` with debugging information and does error handling.

-## What it can do?
+## What can it do?
 The last version can identify:
 * Arithmetical operators
 * Type identifiers